 With this release, it's super easy for you to access artifacts that are most important to you.
-The redesigned collection page has a personalized experience that shows the Projects, Favorites, Work, and Pull Requests you care about.
+The redesigned collection page (Figure 1) has a personalized experience that shows the Projects, Favorites, Work, and Pull Requests you care about.
 This makes for a great way to start your day.
 You can go to one place and quickly find everything you need and care about.
 See Account hub pages for more information.

 Your project gets an identity